 - Head up to the Mike O’Callaghan-Pat Tillman Memorial Bridge

-- Take a guided tour of the Hoover Dam
+- Take an official guided tour of the Hoover Dam

 - Walk the historic railroad hiking trail to Hoover Dam Boneyard